peterrham/projects/javascript_tests/README.txt

 Ruby webserver for a small project.
 I think that this works outside of Ruby on Rails, but do not remember for sure.

+It is a bit confusing that this file has the same name, but different extension than ./hello_word.html.
+I will fix that when I learn git a bit better and know how to rename files safely.